zenphantom/ml-git/docs/mlgit_commands.md

   storage.

 Options:
-  --retry INTEGER  Number of retries to upload or download the files from the
+  --retry INTEGER       Number of retries to download the files from the
                         storage [default: 2].
-  --clearonfail    Remove the files from the storage in case of failure during
+  --clearonfail         Remove the files from the storage in case of failure
-                   the push operation.
+                        during the push operation.
+  --fail-limit INTEGER  Define a limit of failures that the process can have
+                        before it is aborted [default: no limit].
   --verbose             Debug mode
 ```

 Example: